IEC Electronics (NYSE:IEC) Now Covered by StockNews.com

-StockNews.com began coverage on shares of IEC Electronics (NYSE:IEC – Get Rating) in a report published on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com began coverage on shares of IEC Electronics (NYSE:IEC – Get Rating) in a note issued to investors on Thursday.
+The brokerage set a “sell” rating on the stock.

 IEC Electronics Company Profile (Get Rating)